gszauer/MinimalGameSystems/Animation/README.md

 ### Interpreting Animation::Data

+The only thing that's non trivial about <code>Animtion::Data</code> is the granularity at which interpolation types can be defined.
+Interpolation can change on a per frame basis.
+This means frames 1 and 2 might interpolate lineraly, frames 2 and 3 might use constant interpolation and frames 3 and 4 might use cubic interpolation.
+This isn't uncommon, Unity's Animation window works the same way.
+The following criteria is used to determine how two frames should be interpolated.

+TODO: Show interpolation selection logic

 The following code prints out the ```Animation::Data``` class.
 It demonstrates how to access all important elements inside the ```Animation::Data``` class.